 The unaudited pro forma condensed consolidated balance sheet reflects the incurrence of the following events as if they occurred on March 31, 2016.
-During July 2016, Valvoline, through a financing subsidiary, entered into a credit agreement providing for new five-year senior secured term loans and expects to draw an aggregate principal amount of \$875 million.
-The senior secured term loans are assumed to bear interest at LIBOR plus 2.375% per annum based on the executed credit agreement.
-Valvoline, through a financing subsidiary, also issued new 5.500% senior unsecured notes due 2024 in an aggregate principal amount of \$375 million.
-A 0.25% increase or decrease in the annual interest rates of the senior secured term loans and the senior unsecured notes would increase or decrease interest by approximately \$3 million annually.

-The net proceeds of these Valvoline financings, after estimated debt issuance costs of \$25 million, will be transferred to Ashland through intercompany transfers.
-Ashland will use the approximately \$1,225 million of net proceeds received from Valvoline to repay existing debt.
-Upon completing the IPO, Valvoline will use \$500 million of net proceeds of the IPO to repay Valvoline indebtedness that was incurred prior to the IPO as described herein.
-Valvoline's \$450 million revolving credit agreement and expected \$125 million trade receivables securitization facility are assumed to have no amounts outstanding as of March 31, 2016.
+Valvoline will enter into new senior secured term loans and may also obtain certain short-term indebtedness, in a combined aggregate amount of approximately \$ million.
+Valvoline, through a financing subsidiary, will also issue new senior unsecured notes in an aggregate principal amount of approximately \$ million.
+The net proceeds of these financings will be transferred to Ashland through intercompany million of the net proceeds received from Valvoline to repay existing debt.
+Upon completing the IPO, Valvoline will use \$ million of net proceeds of the IPO to repay indebtedness incurred prior to the IPO.
+Included in the adjustments is the removal of \$ million accounts receivable securitization facility are assumed to have no amounts outstanding as of March 31, 2016.
 In the event that the IPO is completed with a different offering size, offering price or offering proceeds than presented in this pro forma, the amounts of Valvoline existing debt repayment and Ashland existing debt repayment may vary.
-Refer to note (L) for an illustration of certain alternative scenarios.
+Refer to note (K) for an illustration of certain alternative scenarios.